linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 03 Identification and Management of Major Banking Risks/Chapter 05 Interest Rate Risk.md

 # Review of Fixed-Income Valuation

-What is the current value of a  $250 riskless cash flow to be received in 1 year?
+What is the current value of a  \$250 riskless cash flow to be received in 1 year?
 We solve this problem by using the principle of riskless arbitrage.
 In particular, to prevent riskless arbitrage – which is essential in an efficient capital market – the price of this riskless cash flow in equilibrium must be related to the prices of other riskless instruments.
-In particular, suppose we observe that a U.S. government bond that promises$ 100 in 1 year is currently trading at $94.56.
+In particular, suppose we observe that a U.S. government bond that promises\$ 100 in 1 year is currently trading at \$94.56.
 From this, we can deduce that the implicit 1-year return on riskless instruments is 5.75% (since $94.56 [1 + 0.0575] = $100).
-Thus, we should be currently willing to pay $250/[1.0575] = $236.41 for the riskless promise to receive $250 in 1 year.
+Thus, we should be currently willing to pay $250/[1.0575] = $236.41 for the riskless promise to receive \$250 in 1 year.

 But what if the riskless cash flow is promised to us 2 years from now?
 Well, then we have to find a riskless instrument of similar maturity (2 years) and payment characteristics (the only promised payment is 2 years from now and there are no interim payments).
-Suppose we observe that United States government "pure-discount" bonds with a 2-year maturity that promises a  $100 payment are currently trading at$ 88.58.
+Suppose we observe that United States government "pure-discount" bonds with a 2-year maturity that promises a  \$100 payment are currently trading at\$ 88.58.
 Then we can deduce that the 2-year riskless yield, on an annualized basis, is given by,  $i_{\mathrm{o}}^{2}$ , where  $\frac{100}{[1 + i_{\mathrm{o}}^{2}]^{2}} = \frac{88.58}{88.58}$ .
 Solving this equation implies an annual two-period yield of  $i_{\mathrm{o}}^{2} = 6.25\%$ .
 Thus, we get Figure 5.1.

 That is, even though both the year 1 and year 2 cash flows are riskless, they have different discount rates applied to them.
 Why?